dapr/quickstarts/distributed-calculator/README.md

 Microservice applications are dynamic with scaling, updates and failures causing services to change their network endpoints.
 Dapr enables you to call service endpoints with a consistent URL syntax, utilizing the hosting platform’s service discovery capabilities to resolve the endpoint location.

+Learn more about Dapr [service invocation](https://github.com/dapr/docs/blob/master/concepts/service-invocation/README.md).

-### Simplified State Management
+### Simplified state management

-Dapr sidecars provide state management.
-In this quickstart, we persist our calculator's state each time we click a new button.
-This means we can refresh the page, close the page or even take down our `calculator-front-end` pod, and still retain the same state when we next open it.
-Dapr adds a layer of indirection so that our app doesn't need to know where it's persisting state.
+Dapr sidecars provide [state management](https://github.com/dapr/docs/blob/master/concepts/state-management/README.md).
+In this quickstart, the calculator's state is persisted each time a new button is clicked.
+This means a user can refresh the page, close the page or even take down the `calculator-front-end` pod, and still retain the same state when they next open it.
+Dapr adds a layer of indirection so that the app doesn't need to know where it's persisting state.
 It doesn't have to keep track of keys, handle retry logic or worry about state provider specific configuration.
 All it has to do is GET or POST against its Dapr sidecar's state endpoint: `http://localhost:3500/v1.0/state/${stateStoreName}`.

 Take a look at `server.js` in the `react-calculator` directory.
-Note that it exposes two state endpoints for our React client to get and set state: the GET `/state` endpoint and the POST `/persist` endpoint.
+Note that it exposes two state endpoints for the React client to get and set state: the GET `/state` endpoint and the POST `/persist` endpoint.
 Both forward client calls to the Dapr state endpoint:

 ```js
 const stateUrl = `http://localhost:${daprPort}/v1.0/state/${stateStoreName}`;